mannas006/EJOB/README.md

    - Ensure the website's responsiveness across various devices, such as desktops, tablets, and smartphones.
 Implement a visually appealing and user-friendly design with cross-browser compatibility to reach a wider audience.
 Prioritize a seamless user experience to encourage both recruiters and jobseekers to engage with the platform effortlessly.

 By incorporating these features, the job portal website will offer a comprehensive solution for recruiters to post job opportunities and for jobseekers to discover and apply for relevant positions, creating a user-friendly and efficient platform for the job market.

+Created using HTML, CSS, JS, PHP where recruiters can post job opportunities and jobseekers can apply for the jobs.